 Walking The Via dell’Amore In Cinque Terre

 Staying in Cinque Terre one summer, I just knew I wanted to experience the romantic journey for myself and ended up taking the walk not just once, but three different times.
-I wasn’t disappointed either as the 20 minute walking path between the two towns offered up beautiful scenery and a glimpse into the history of the area.
+I wasn’t disappointed either as the 20-minute walking path between the two towns offered up the beautiful scenery and a glimpse into the area’s history.

 Walk the path during the day and you’ll find it’s crowded with tourists.
 Take a sunset stroll, you’ll also find it crowded with loving couples giggling and kissing in darkened corners.

 As you walk the Via dell’Amore, in addition to the stunning coastal views, you’ll come upon some other quirky things!

 Walking through a small tunnel carved into the side of the cliff, you’ll come across a wall full of graffiti.
 While some graffiti can be ugly and senseless, this is actually part of a historical tradition.
 Lovers have been decorating the path with romantic sentiments for over 60 years and it’s what inspired one journalist to bestow the nickname “path of love” on the trail between the two towns.